 If to Registry Operator, addressed to:

-Section 8.11 Entire Agreement.
-This Agreement (including its Appendices, which form a part of it) constitutes the entire agreement of the parties hereto pertaining to the operation of the TLD and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.
-In the event of a conflict between the provisions in the body of this Agreement and any provision in its Appendices, the provisions in the body of the Agreement shall control.
+5.20 Entire Agreement.
+This Agreement (including its appendices, which form a part of it) constitutes the entire agreement of the parties hereto pertaining to the operation of the Registry TLD and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.
+In the event of any conflict between the provisions in the body of this Agreement (Section 1 to Subsection 5.20) and any provision in its appendices, the provisions in the body shall prevail.

-IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed by their duly authorized representatives.
+IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed in duplicate by their duly authorized representatives.

 INTERNET CORPORATION FOR ASSIGNED NAMES AND NUMBERS